FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_standardClustering/c_st_standardClusterModel/c_st_Active-active_active-passive_clustering.md

 ## Active/active clusters

-In an active/active cluster, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> balances the server-originating load between the primary and the secondary servers.
-All servers in the cluster are active and provide processing capacity. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> automatically replicates all event information collected by the primary server to the secondary servers.
+In an active/active cluster, {{< SecureTransport/componentshortname  >}} balances the server-originating load between the primary and the secondary servers.
+All servers in the cluster are active and provide processing capacity. {{< SecureTransport/componentshortname  >}} automatically replicates all event information collected by the primary server to the secondary servers.
 If the primary server fails, the cluster automatically switches control to the secondary server.
 An active/active cluster requires a third-party load-balancer.
 To prevent performance degradation if the primary server fails in an active/active cluster, the servers should have identical hardware.

 The main advantages of an active/active cluster are:

--   <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> automatically balances the load between the different servers in the cluster.
+-   {{< SecureTransport/componentshortname >}} automatically balances the load between the different servers in the cluster.
 -   The secondary servers are active.
 This means that they can assume the load from a failed secondary server or take over from a failed primary server almost immediately.

 However, to prevent performance problems, you must carefully monitor the load on an active/active cluster.
 An active/active cluster can suffer performance degradation when one server fails unless the remaining servers can handle the total workload for the cluster.